neomundi-io/.github/profile/README.md

 The project is developed as an experimental foundation for future AI stability standards.

 Neomundi introduces a universal thermodynamic stability core for AI systems.
-Starting with semantic observability (OBS), the framework will evolve toward governance (GOV), performance reporting, and a universal Normalizer converting physical and computational signals into thermodynamic flows readable by the stability core.
+Starting with semantic observability (OBS), the framework will evolve toward governance (GOV), performance reporting, and a universal Normalizer.
+The Normalizer converts heterogeneous physical and computational signals into thermodynamic flows interpretable by the Law-E stability core.

 ## Live Sandbox